 Do: Download the right apps

 There are plenty of apps available that make it easy to keep the kids entertained, safely.
 For younger children, try out YouTube Kids.
 It filters out inappropriate content, including comments, and only plays adverts that are kid friendly.
 Azoomee is a tablet app designed for kids under 11, with TV shows, games, activities and more.
 The best bit?
-The kids can't leave the app without your say so.
+Everything is handpicked by experts and has no ads or in-app purchases.
 And for older kids, Silent Secrets is an app that lets them share their feelings and ideas anonymously.
 So they don't have to worry about being judged.
 We've worked with the NSPCC to put together a guide to social networks too, so you can understand how your kids are communicating with their friends through different apps.